 Is Your Star Sign Out of Date?
 Astrology in the 21st Century

-The Earth’s wobble is also understood as the precession of the Equinox.
+The Earth’s wobble is understood by Astrologers as the precession of the Equinox.
 In simple terms, as the Earth rotates, it wobbles on its axis.
-This wobble, draws an imaginary circle in the sky which means the North Pole moves on a rotational plane which takes 26,000 years to complete.
+This wobble, draws an imaginary circle in the sky which means the North Pole moves on a rotational plane which takes approximately 26,000 years to complete.
 This means that from our view on Earth, the constellations have moved over the last 2,000 years.
 So, if you were born 2,000 years BC, you may have been an Aries, but the same date today would perhaps make you a Pisces – two very different Astrological signs.

-Throughout the centuries, Astrologers were recognised and respected scientists making discoveries, such as Copernicus, who discovered that the Earth rotated around the sun, sparking a scientific revolution.
+Throughout the centuries, Astrologers were recognised and respected scientists, such as Copernicus, who sparked a scientific revolution by discovering that the Earth rotated around the sun.

 A good astrologer understands psychological and archetypal symbolism and therefore uses a planetary placement in a birth chart simply as a marker.
+The symbolism ascribed defies scientific, rational thinking and therefore the constellations and their significance are only a small part of a bigger puzzle.

+Throughout the centuries, Astrologers were recognised and respected scientists making discoveries, such as Copernicus who discovered that the Earth rotated around the sun, sparking a scientific revolution.
 Astrology may no longer be at the cutting edge of science, but it is a tried and tested art form.
-We cannot explain how it works, and neither can science.
+We cannot explain how it works and neither can science – perhaps why Astrology is sometimes labelled as ‘nonsense.’

 #NYCTimes #NewYorkTimes #Astrology #zodiac #westernastrology #planets #constellations #astrologicalinterpretation #carljung #jung #collectiveunconscious #psyche #archetype #astrologicalarchetype #symbolism #symboliclanguage